chriswang2006/Forex_MT4_Indicator_Ichimoku_All_Signals/README.md

 # Ichimoku_All_Signals

-Display all signals of the Ichimoku indicator.
+Display all signals of the Ichimoku.

 ![EURUSD-H1](EURUSD-H1.png)